apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 cd hugegraph-tools-${version}
 ```

-> note：${version} is the version,The latest version can refer to [Download Page](/docs/download/download),Or click the link to download directly from the Download page
+> note：${version} is the version, The latest version can refer to [Download Page](/docs/download/download), Or click the link to download directly from the Download page

-The general entry script for HugeGraph-Tools is `bin/hugegraph`,Users can use the `help` command to view its usage, here only the commands for one-click deployment are introduced.
+The general entry script for HugeGraph-Tools is `bin/hugegraph`, Users can use the `help` command to view its usage, here only the commands for one-click deployment are introduced.

 ```bash
 bin/hugegraph deploy -v {hugegraph-version} -p {install-path} [-u {download-path-prefix}]
 ```

-`{hugegraph-version}` indicates the version of HugeGraphServer and HugeGraphStudio to be deployed,users can view the `conf/version-mapping.yaml` file for version information,`{install-path}` specify the installation directory of HugeGraphServer and HugeGraphStudio,`{download-path-prefix}` optional,specify the download address of HugeGraphServer and HugeGraphStudio tarball,use default download URL if not provided,for example, to start HugeGraph-Server and HugeGraphStudio version 0.6, write the above command as `bin/hugegraph deploy -v 0.6 -p services`.
+`{hugegraph-version}` indicates the version of HugeGraphServer and HugeGraphStudio to be deployed, users can view the `conf/version-mapping.yaml` file for version information, `{install-path}` specify the installation directory of HugeGraphServer and HugeGraphStudio, `{download-path-prefix}` optional, specify the download address of HugeGraphServer and HugeGraphStudio tarball, use default download URL if not provided, for example, to start HugeGraph-Server and HugeGraphStudio version 0.6, write the above command as `bin/hugegraph deploy -v 0.6 -p services`.

 #### 3.2 Download the tar tarball